 All MLS Students are assigned a faculty advisor who works with the student to develop a course of study that best suits the student's individual interests and needs.
 Subject to certain limitations, students are free to select their electives from the wide range of courses offered at the College of Law.

-Foundational Legal Skills: Research, Writing and Professionalism (2 credit hours, fall semester only)
+Legal Research and Writing (2 credit hours, fall semester only)